The History of Ralph Bunche High School

 King George County is an area that has a history rich with events and situations which have played an integral part in the growth of the United States dating from colonial times, through the civil war era, up through and including the civil rights movement and continuing through today.

-The inception of Ralph Bunche High School is steeped in an ugly part of American history such as the Jim Crow era where “Separate but Equal” was the norm.
+The inception of Ralph Bunche High School came at a perilous time in America — the Jim Crow era where “Separate but Equal” was the norm.
 Many people are aware of the Prince Edward County case which was included in the landmark Supreme Court case Brown v.
 Board of Education Topeka, Kansas that was argued and won by Thurgood Marshall in 1954, but fail to realize that it was not the first case.
 There were several prior cases with King George and Ralph Bunche High School playing a major role.

 The King George students were represented by Attorney Martin A. Martin of Richmond who was assisted by Attorney Spotswood W. Robinson, III of the Richmond based law firm of Hill, Martin and Robinson.
 Oliver W. Hill, another member of the law firm, was an associate and classmate of Thurgood Marshall who later became the first Black United States Supreme Court Justice.
 This close association adds to the historical value of Ralph Bunche High School.
 Attorney Martin filed a suit in the District Court of the United States for the Eastern District of Virginia on behalf the following plaintiffs: James M. Beverly; Matthew L. Bumbry; Irene Dunlop; Melvin & Eva Maiden; Eunice Parker; Addie Scranage; George A. Smith; Henry Smith and Rev. L.B.
 Smith.
 The defendants named in the case were: R.E.
 Owens, School Board of King George County-Chair and members, A.W.
 Walker; W. Dandridge and T. Benton Gayle, Division Superintendent.
 The suit became known as “Civil Action 631”.
 Many inequalities were noted in that suit.